builtbybel/ThisIsWin11/README.md

 ## ... well
 # ThisIsWin11
-### which helps you know, set up and customize Windows 11.
+### which helps you know, set up and customize Windows 11 in 5 steps.

 ![screenshot](https://github.com/builtbybel/ThisIsWin11/blob/main/assets/tiw11.png)
  _This is not a product made by Microsoft and it's in no way related to them._